nsnyder1992/OrderProcessingSystem/README.md

   -comboId::Integer
   -foodItemId::Integer

-## Classes
+## Temporay Class Models
-This section will decribes classes that will be temporary used with in the application to store information until it is not needed anymore
+This section will decribes classes that will be temporary used with in the application to store information until it is no longer needed

 ### Order
 Attributes: